What do we do?

 other important information

-Special Orders: We try to keep a wide variety of sizes, colours, and products in our inventory or available to order.
-If you don’t see what you need here, please reach out to us at transformationclosetshns@gmail.com.
-We will try our best to source an item that works for you!
+Don’t see what you’re looking for?We try to keep a variety of sizes, colours, and products in our inventory or available to order.
+There are some items that aren’t always in our inventory due to suppliers, cost, and space.
+If what you want is listed as out of stock, or you don’t see what you need, please reach out to us at transformationclosetshns@gmail.com.
+We will always try our best to source an item within our budget that works for you!

 Some examples of items we can order in are: